DrDaveTurner/HPC-User/episodes/performance-concepts.md

 There are also computational optimizations that allow for many multiply-add operations to occur in the same clock cycle, which is called vectorization.

-My measurements on a modern Intel processor more of a performance benefit for larger matrix sizes.
+My measurements on a modern Intel processor show more of a performance benefit for larger matrix sizes.
 For 1000x1000 matrices, the raw Python code was very slow at 6.5 MFlops (Million floating-point operations per second).